 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons and daughters of God; we become members of Christ, are incorporated into the Church and made sharers in her mission..."
 (Catechism of the Catholic Church, 1213).

 Baptism is the first Sacrament of Christian Initiation.
-Baptism of infants is normally celebrated at 1:00 pm on Sunday once or twice a month.
+Baptism of infants is normally celebrated at 1:00 pm on Sunday once a month and occasionally during the regularly scheduled Masses.
 For a child to be baptized at Saint Bridget his/her parents must be registered and practicing Catholics.

 To download a copy of the Baptismal Registration Form click here.

 Concerning “Godparents” of Infants

 Parents are asked to choose someone to serve as godparent or sponsor for their child.
 Since the sponsor’s role is to assist parents in passing on the faith in which the child is being baptized, parents should choose someone who will take the role seriously and will be a good role model for the child.